10 Best Crypto ICO White Paper Examples

 The first thing to have in mind is that a white paper is neither an essay nor a scientific work.
 It’s more like a business plan that should comply with a number of criteria.

-So a logical question emerges: what factors affect a quality ICO whitepaper for new cryptocurrency?
+So a logical question emerges: what factors affect a quality crypto & NFT whitepaper for a new cryptocurrency?
 We’d single out the following:

 - Clear from the very first words